 We know PACs remove warm air and moisture from your air, and that they exhaust warm air outside through a window kit.
 But what about the moisture?
 There are a few ways PACs deal with this condensate water:

 Similar to other types of room air conditioners, portable ACs measure their power in BTUs.
 The more BTUs of cooling power a PAC has, the more room it can cool.
 Use the following guidelines to determine the portable air conditioner capacity that your space requires.
 These calculations assume that you have standard 8-foot ceilings:

 We typically classify our portable ACs according to the following room square footage guidelines:

 Keep in mind that you may need less BTU power if you live in a cooler region or only plan to use your PAC in the cooler evening hours.
 On the contrary, if you live in a warmer region or plan to use the unit during peak temperature hours you might require more BTU power.
-This is also true if you will be running multiple heat-generating appliances in the same room.
-You should also adjust your BTU requirement against the number of people who usually inhabit the room.
+This is also true if you will be running multiple heat-generating appliances in the same room or have a lot of natural sunlight that warms your space.

 If you need help weighing the many factors that affect portable AC performance and ultimately making a decision about the right BTU power for your room, please call us at 1-800-934-9194 for a detailed consultation.

 In general, you should not lengthen the exhaust hose of a portable AC.
 Depending on the manufacturer, this may void your warranty and potentially cause your air conditioner to overheat.

 Most portable air conditioners can be easily vented through traditional double-hung windows, also known as vertical sash windows, using window kit accessories.
 These same accessories can typically be used for venting a portable air conditioner through a sliding glass window as well.
 For example, the Danby DPAC10011 User Manual provides detailed instructions for installing this portable AC into a sliding glass window.
 The configuration should look similar to diagram on the left.